cbgithub/Multiuser-Chat/README.md

 #Multiuser Chat#
 This was a group project that was done in my CS 450(Networking) class.
-The instructions were to create a GUI that contains a JTextarea, JTextFields, JButtons and JLabels and a Thread that handles all the incoming messages using a multicastsocket and datagrampacket.
+The instructions were to create a Multi-Chat room with a GUI that contains a JTextarea, JTextFields, JButtons and JLabels and a Thread that handles all the incoming messages using a multicastsocket and datagrampacket.
 This project was completely within two weeks.

 #My Team
  <ul>